tristanpenman/asteroids/README.md

 ### macOS and Linux

 The project currently depends on SDL2 and SDL2_mixer, and builds are handled by CMake.
-Once those dependencies are installed, native macOS and Linux builds are relatively simple:
+Once those dependencies are installed (e.g. using Homebrew or apt), native macOS and Linux builds are relatively simple:

     mkdir build
     cd build